 - extent to which fundamental research is covered;

 - extent to which the European dimension is a suitable and necessary way to reach the objectives;

 - available expertise in Flanders to stand a chance within a European call;

 - extent of FWO participation in and success rate after calls of an ERA-NET in the past, if one of the new initiatives is a continuation thereof (to be determined by means of the name, the mention thereof in the description of the actual new network, the scope of the ERA-NET, and so forth).

-If the FWO supports joint calls, it does so up to circa € 200,000 for one three-year research project.
-Except for specific provisions imposed by the ERA-NET, Flemish researchers are subject to the rules for regular research projects (unless provided otherwise; e.g. they don’t need to take into account the budget allocation rules in this respect) or for SBO research projects, which, in this context, involve a less severe procedure.
+If the FWO supports joint calls, it does so up to circa € 350,000 (overhead included) for one or two three-year research projects.
+Except for specific provisions imposed by the ERA-NET (or EJP), Flemish researchers are subject to the rules for regular research projects (projects fundamental research) (unless provided otherwise; e.g. they don’t need to take into account the budget allocation rules in this respect) or for SBO research projects, which, in this context, involve a less severe procedure.

 Applicants submit their application directly to the ERA-NET in question, i.e. not via the FWO.
 For SBO ERA-NET projects, however, a brief valorisation plan has to be submitted beforehand.
 The FWO's decision as to which Flemish project it will support is based only on the ranking of the consortium applications by a transnational evaluation panel.
 The applicant of that project will then sign an agreement both with its consortium partners and with the FWO.